hyperledger/fabric-sdk-node/README.md

 2. The cryptography suite used by the default implementation uses ECDSA for asymmetric keys cryptography, AES for encryption and SHA2/3 for secure hashes.
 A different suite can be plugged in with "CRYPTO_SUITE" environment variable specifying full require() path to the alternative implementation of the api.CrytoSuite abstract class.

 3. If the user application uses an alternative membership service than the one provided by the component `fabric-ca`, the client code will likely need to use an alternative client to `fabric-ca-client` to interact with that membership service.

+### Contributing

+Check [the documentation](./CONTRIBUTING.md) on how to contribute to this project for the full details.

 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.
 s